opencast/opencast.github.io/_posts/2018-06-12-opencast5-0-released.md

 A full list of changes can be found in the [official release notes](https://docs.opencast.org/r/5.x/admin/releasenotes/).

-Visit the [download section](http://www.opencast.org/software/download) for more information on how to get Opencast 5.0.
+Visit the [installation guide](https://docs.opencast.org/r/5.x/admin/installation/) for more information on how to get Opencast 5.